Updated: May 2026

 Short-Term Goals

 Vacation fund, wedding savings, holiday shopping money — any goal within 6–24 months benefits from high-yield savings.
-Set it, let compounding interest do its work, and your money stays completely safe.
+Set it, automate the transfers, let compounding interest do its work.

 New Savers

-If you are just starting to build savings, low or no minimum requirements make high-yield accounts accessible from day one.
-Many money market accounts requiring $5,000–10,000 minimums simply are not realistic when you are building from zero.
+Low or no minimum requirements make high-yield accounts accessible from day one.
+Many money market accounts requiring $5,000–10,000 minimums are not realistic when building from zero.
+Start with a HYSA and add the MMA layer later if your cash reserves grow to a size where the access features become relevant.

 When to Choose Money Market Accounts